Omnistac/zedux/packages/react/README.md

 Round 1 (end of December, 2020)

-x- Make use* and inject* apis orthogonal x- Determine if factories are ok the way they are or if they should mimic hooks - rerendering on dep change x- (After Way Too MUCH debate, it's been decided to switch to a hooks/react-like approach) x- Add `readonly` atoms.
+x- Make use* and inject* apis similar x- Determine if factories are ok the way they are or if they should mimic hooks - rerendering on dep change x- (After Way Too MUCH debate, it's been decided to switch to a hooks/react-like approach) x- Add `readonly` atoms.
 Good for top-level wrapper atoms (e.g. an `axios` atom) and selector atoms